robvanaarle/php-object-seam/README.md

 $result = $foo->seam()->call('nonPublicMethod', $arg1, $arg2);
 ```

-This can be used for 'Subclass and make public'.

 ### Call protected static method
 ```php
 $foo = $this->createObjectSeam(Foo::class);
 $result = $foo->seam()->callStatic('protectedStaticMethod', $arg1, $arg2);
 ```

-This can be used for 'Subclass and make public'.

 ### Call non-public property hook
 ```php